silencedogwood/silencedogwood.github.io/reading.md

 :::

 ::: reading-list
+#. *So You've Been Publicly Shamed* by Jon Ronson
+#. *Perennial Seller* by Ryan Holiday
+#. *Three Acres and Liberty* by Bolton Hall
+#.
+All of Alaine de Botton's books look amazing
 #. *The Evolving Self: Problem and Process in Human Development* by Robert Kegan
 #. *In Over Our Heads: The Mental Demands of Modern Life* by Robert Kegan
 #. *Zen and the Art of Motorcycle Maintenance* by Robert Pirsig